What is an Iwi/Hapū Environmental Management Plan?

 Importance of Iwi/Hapū Environmental Management Plans

-Iwi/Hapū Environmental Management Plan planning documents recognised by an Iwi Authority provide a mechanism for tangata whenua interests to be considered in regional council processes.
-There are specific legislative requirements which require council staff to take these plans into account when developing resource management plans under the Resource Management Act 1991.
+Hapū and iwi resource planning documents recognised by an Iwi Authority provide a mechanism for tangata whenua interests to be considered in regional council decision-making.
+There are specific legislative obligations that require the council to take plans into account when developing resource management plans under the Resource Management Act 1991.
 Council also considers these plans when processing resource consent applications.

 Funding for Iwi/Hapū Environmental Management Plans